Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 True
 ```

+Next, we add a modification to our wrapper:

 Of course a wrapper that does nothing isn't useful, but we can modify this slightly by altering the wrapper's `f` {%emph()%}before{%end%} passing it to our recursive inner function.
 Which will mean that factorial will no longer need to perform that step for itself.

 ```Python